-You know the saying, “Your eyes are the window to your soul?”
-Well, the skin around your eyes is basically a window to how old you are.
-Here’s the thing: The skin surrounding your eyes is super-delicate, making it one of the first places to show signs of aging like wrinkles and sagging skin.
-So is there anything you can do to get your eye area back to looking like it did in your younger days?
-If you’re dealing with severely sagging or baggy skin around your eyes that make you look tired, it’s time to learn all about blepharoplasty, a.k.a. eyelid surgery.
+The skin surrounding your eyes is super-delicate, making it one of the first places to show signs of aging like wrinkles and sagging skin.
+So is there anything you can do to get your eye area back to looking like it once did?
+If you’re dealing with severely sagging or baggy skin around your eyes that make you look tired, we’re here to answer your questions and teach you about an eyelid procedure called blepharoplasty.

-The skin around your eyes becomes less elastic as you get older, and because it’s not quite as springy any more it starts to sag.
+The skin around your eyes becomes less elastic as you get older, and in turn — starts to sag.
 Elastin is a protein found in skin, and you produce less of it as the years go by.
 Plus, the elastin you do have starts to lose its shape.
 You make tons of facial expressions day in and day out, stretching out the elastin constantly.

 Everything from pollution to UV exposure can damage your elastin and accelerate the aging process in this delicate area.
-This decrease and breakdown in causes skin to wrinkle and droop underneath your eyes and extra skin to hang from your upper eyelids.
-Enter blepharoplasty.
+This decrease and breakdown causes skin to wrinkle and droop underneath your eyes and extra skin to hang from your upper eyelids.

-It’s an eyelift, otherwise known as a surgical procedure you can get to rejuvenate your eye area.
+It’s essentially an eyelift, otherwise known as a surgical procedure you can get to rejuvenate your eye area.
 During the surgery, a doctor will remove excess skin that’s causing drooping.
-There are actually a few different types of eyelifts.
+There are actually a few different types they perform.

 An upper blepharoplasty involves removing extra skin from your upper eyelid, a lower blepharoplasty involves removing extra skin and fat from beneath your lower lash line, a lower lid pinch blepharoplasty involves removing excess skin (but not fat) from underneath your lower lash line, and a transconjunctival blepharoplasty involves removing under-eye fat (but not excess skin) to address genetic under-eye bags.